QuantEcon/lecture-python-intro/in-work/networks.md

 The eigenvector centrality and Katz centrality measures we discussed above measure hub centrality.

+(Nodes have high centrality if they point to other nodes with high centrality.)

 If we care more about authority centrality, we can use the same definitions except that we take the transpose of the adjacency matrix.

+This works because taking the transpose reverses the direction of the arrows.

+(Now nodes will have high centrality if they receive links from other nodes with high centrality.)

 For example, the **authority-based eigenvector centrality** of a weighted directed graph with adjacency matrix $A$ is the vector $e$ solving

 \begin{equation}\label{eq:eicena0}
     e = \frac{1}{r(A)} A^\top e.